 Enneagram vs Spiritual Gifts: What Each One Tells You

 Every small group in America seems to know their Enneagram number.
+I'm a Two.
+He's such an Eight.
+That's very Four of you.

-The Enneagram has exploded in church culture.
-Books, retreats, sermon series, Instagram accounts — all devoted to a nine-type personality system that promises to help you understand yourself and others.
+The Enneagram has exploded in church culture — books, retreats, sermon series, Instagram accounts, all devoted to a nine-type personality system that promises to help you understand yourself and others.

-The answer is no. They measure completely different things.
-And confusing them costs you clarity about your actual calling.
+Here's the question nobody is asking: does the Enneagram have anything to do with your spiritual gifts?
+The answer is no. They measure completely different things — and confusing them costs you clarity about your actual calling.

 What the Enneagram Measures